chikh97laid/StripIntegrationAPI/README.md

 # 📝 Notes
 # - Use Stripe test keys and test cards during development
 # - Ensure database migrations exist locally before deploying
-# - wwwroot/checkout.html is a demo checkout page — update fetch URLs if using a different host/domainنسخ الكود
+# - wwwroot/checkout.html is a demo checkout page — update fetch URLs if using a different host/domain